 Individuals can consent to the images being recorded or agree to share or exchange existing images without losing their expectation of privacy.
 In other words, an individual can agree to have their image recorded or to share an intimate image with someone else with the intention that it remain private between the parties.
 Sharing intimate images beyond these circumstances is a violation of the Act.

-The Act provides victims with remedies to address the harm caused by this type of abusive behaviour.
-Remedies include...
+The Act provides remedies to address the potentially devastating impact of this type of abusive behaviour.

 Civil suits can be in addition to criminal charges or used as an alternative to criminal charges.
 In civil cases, it is up to the individual who shared the intimate images to prove that they had consent to do so.